TianyiQ/Doudizhu-MCTS/readme.md

 - The hyperparameters are tuned using an evolutionary algorithm, with multiprocessing. (see `/tuning`)
 - The source code can be found at `/source/main.cpp`.

+Detailed explanation will be added in the future. ~~Well, probably.~~

 ### zh

 关于这个仓库：